 CRM has become a real buzzword in today’s business world.
-Everyone is talking about it, everyone knows they can significantly benefit from it, yet only a few know which solution fits their business model best.
-There is no denying that CRM helps businesses from all industry verticals be it healthcare, financial, manufacturing, retail etc. establish closer connections with customers and make data-driven decisions by organizing and centralizing customer data.
+Everyone is talking about it. everyone knows they can significantly benefit from it.
+Yet, only a few know which solution fits their business model the best.
+There is no denying the fact that CRM helps businesses from all industry verticals an example of this is CRM for Insurance Agencies and be it healthcare, financial, manufacturing, retail, etc. establish closer connections with customers and make data-driven decisions by organizing and centralizing customer data.
 Enterprises are eager to invest in CRM technology as part of a determined effort to grow their customer base.
-However, without proper direction and strategy, such initiatives might not bring optimal results and hence a clear roadmap outlining the CRM implementation process first needs to be chalked out.
+However, without proper direction and strategy, such initiatives might not bring optimal results and hence a clear roadmap outlining the CRM Implementation Process first needs to be chalked out.

 There are various questions that you need to ask yourself before you start reaching out to CRM vendors.
 By having clear and concise answers to those questions, you will be able to clearly define your needs and follow CRM implementation best practices that will help your business grow by leaps and bounds.

 On-premise is considered the traditional way of CRM deployment since you get it installed locally on your own network.
 Cloud-based CRM, on the other hand, is a few steps ahead in terms of technology as the program and its data is stored in the cloud and is deployed to the customer via the Internet.
-However, there are still decision makers out there who get intimidated when advised to make the transition from on premise to cloud based CRM.
-This is mainly because of the security risks that people associate with cloud technology.
+However, there are still decision makers out there who get intimidated when advised to make the transition from on-premise to cloud-based CRM due to Cloud Security Concerns.
 The final decision will be made based on how comfortable the management of your company is with its data residing in the cloud.

-Initially, the employees will not be very receptive to the idea of undergoing training in order to use a new software.
-Many would think CRM would make their processes more complex and they are better off doing things the old way.
+Initially, the employees will not be very receptive to the idea of undergoing training in order to be able to use a new software.
+Many would think that the CRM would make their processes more complex and that they are better off doing things the old way.
 If the CRM is too complex and cumbersome, employees will not embrace the technology with an open heart.
-The CRM software should have a user friendly interface so that you can get your team to readily adopt it.
+The CRM software should have a user-friendly interface so that you can get your team to readily adopt it.
 Moreover, you need to ensure that adequate training is provided to update the knowledge and skills of each employee in order to get the best results from the CRM technology.

 API stands for Application Programming Interface.
 The basic function of an API is that it allows different software programs to interact with each other and mold their best features together.